Busted-stamped-in-red-on-brown-paper

 Colourful-question-marks-in-grid

-These are people who’ve come to your website in search of something — and they’re expecting to find it.
+Traffic isn’t just numbers.
+It represents the people who’ve come to your website in search of something and are expecting to find it.

-Will an article that’s been written purely for SEO give them the answers and information they came for?
+An article that’s been written purely for SEO is unlikely to have the necessary customer focus or give them the answers and information they need.

-The content you’re putting out there should be optimised for SEO to bring traffic to your site.
-But it should be written for your human visitors, to give them what they’re looking for.
-The primary goal is always to satisfy your human audience, because they’re the ones who’ll be spending the money.
+The content you’re putting out there should include the SEO that will bring traffic to your site.
+But it should be written for your human visitors, because they’re the ones with the money!

 When content marketing first became a thing, it was touted as a new approach to advertising.
 But it’s not advertising in the conventional sense and there are several important differences.